farah-sm/hackme/commands.md

-## Run with venv
+# Run with venv

-In the root directory run
+in the root directory run

 <!-- python -n venv venv -->